amchagas/local_suppliers/README.md

 2 - create a new "tab separated value" file if you want to contribute with something else, eg. suppliers for 3D printer filament

+If you are not confortable with github, open a new issue using this link https://github.com/amchagas/local_suppliers/issues, and put the information you would like to add there.
+State which file it should go into, or if it should go in a new file, and the content you would like to add.
+If there is too much too add, we might contact you and show you how to do it by yourself using github ;)